Reviews & First Drives

 Porsche 911

-Pros: Rear-engine layout with distinctive dynamics; GT3's 9,000-rpm flat-six; rear-wheel steering; premium interior materials; strong residual values
+Pros: Rear-engine layout with distinctive dynamics; GT3's 9,000-rpm flat-six; premium interior materials; strong residual values

 Cons: Higher entry price; limited cargo space; rear seats are nominal